Mykki Blanco

-Mykki Blanco (born April 2, 1986) is an American rapper, performance artist, poet and activist.
-She (Note: Mykki Blanco uses she/her and they/them pronouns.
-This article uses she/her pronouns for consistency.) has collaborated musically with artists including Kanye West, Teyana Taylor, and Blood Orange.
+Mykki Blanco (born April 2, 1986) is an American rapper, performance artist, writer, poet and activist.
+They (Note: See § Personal life.) have collaborated musically with artists including Madonna, Charli XCX, Blood Orange, Michael Stipe, Kanye West, Teyana Taylor, Big Freedia, and Devendra Banhart.

 Early life

 Blanco was born in Orange County, California.
-Her father, Michael Quattlebaum Sr., was an IT specialist before becoming a psychic.
-Her mother, Deborah Butler, was a paralegal at the North Carolina Patent and Trademark Office.
-Her father's side are Black Hebrew Israelites.
-Blanco's parents divorced when she was 2 years old.
-As a child, she lived in San Mateo County, California, near her paternal grandparents, before moving to Raleigh, North Carolina.
-She attended Enloe High School.
+As a child, they lived in San Mateo County, California, near their paternal grandparents, before moving to Raleigh, North Carolina.
+They attended Enloe High School.

-At the age of 15, Blanco won an Indies Spirit Award for the performance collective she founded, Paint In Consciousness Experimental Theater, in Raleigh.
+At the age of 15, Blanco won an Indies Spirit Award for the performance collective they founded, Paint In Consciousness Experimental Theater, in Raleigh.

-When Blanco was 16, she ran away from home before moving to New York City.
-She then spent time in California, before winning a full scholarship to attend the School of the Art Institute of Chicago, but dropped out of college after two semesters in 2006.
-She also briefly attended Parsons School of Design in New York City.
+At the age of 16, Blanco ran away from home before moving to New York City.
+They then spent time in California, before winning a full scholarship to attend the School of the Art Institute of Chicago, but dropped out of college after two semesters in 2006.
+They also briefly attended Parsons School of Design in New York City.
+In 2024, Blanco graduated with a masters degree in Fine Arts from The Art Institut Gender Natur (FHNW) at the University of Applied Sciences and Arts Northwestern Switzerland.

 Career

 Blanco's book of poetry, From the Silence of Duchamp to the Noise of Boys, was published on OHWOW's imprint on June 17, 2011.

+Blanco has contributed essays to several publications, including The Queer Bible and We Can Do Better Than This.
+They have also written for magazines such as Vogue and Them.
+In 2018, they served as a guest editor for Dazed magazine.

-In 2012, Blanco made her musical debut with an EP, Mykki Blanco & the Mutant Angels.
+In 2012, Blanco made their musical debut with an EP, Mykki Blanco & the Mutant Angels.

 In November 2012, Blanco released the mixtape Cosmic Angel: The Illuminati Prince/ss.
 The mixtape was produced by Brenmar, Flosstradamus, Gobby, Le1f, Boody, Matrixxman, and Sinden.
-She makes an appearance in the album Junto by Basement Jaxx.
+They make an appearance in the album Junto by Basement Jaxx.

-In 2013, Blanco released her second EP Betty Rubble: The Initiation.
-May 2014 saw the release of the Spring/Summer 2014 EP, followed by her second mixtape Gay Dog Food in October.
+In 2013, Blanco released their second EP Betty Rubble: The Initiation.
+May 2014 saw the release of the Spring/Summer 2014 EP, followed by their second mixtape Gay Dog Food in October.
 Gay Dog Food features a spoken word track with Kathleen Hanna, and contributions from Cities Aviv, Cakes Da Killa, and more.

 Blanco's debut album, Mykki, was released on September 16, 2016.

-Blanco's ad-libs appeared on Teyana Taylor's song "WTP", from her June 2018 album K.T.S.E.; she also has writing and production credits on the track.
-Blanco notably was not paid for these contributions until July 2020, more than two years later.
+Blanco's ad-libs appeared on Teyana Taylor's song "WTP", from her June 2018 album K.T.S.E.; they also have writing and production credits on the track.

 In 2018, Blanco collaborated with Kanye West on the track "Bye Bye Baby" for West's scrapped album Yandhi; the track was later leaked.

 Blanco released Broken Hearts & Beauty Sleep through Transgressive Records in June 2021.